guilhermepo2/blog/README.md

     - [ ] Bloodborne
     - [ ] Kingdom Hearts
 - [ ] Kira from Midnight Journey - Character Design Process
+- [ ] Is Dark Souls a Really Difficult Game?
+- [ ] Are Handhelds Dying?
+Why?

 # Where to Write?